 The right mining stocks make a valuable contribution to your investments whether commodity prices are up or down.
 Pat McKeough tells you how to find deep value in mining stocks—and gives you the outlook on gold, copper, uranium, and the remarkable story of Canadian diamonds.

-For our recent report on a Canadian gold stock we rate as a buy, read This miner has speculative appeal.
+For our recent report on a Canadian stock we raised from a hold to a buy, read Promising production, strong balance sheet life Alamos Gold to a BUY.

 For our view on the best way to invest in gold, read 7 ways to pick the best gold stocks.